 To smooth the top of your cake carefully and lightly drag your scraper from one side to the next until you’re happy with the result!
 You can tidy the edges up further by turning and smoothing with your scraper once again.

 Once you’ve covered your cake with a thicker and smoother layer of buttercream your ready to indent a lovely and rustic striped look!
 To do this hold your palette knife (tapered for thinner lines and non-tapered for thicker widths) parallel to the cake at the base and carefully drag the knife upwards to the top.
 Repeat this step all around the cake!

 (To create horizontal stripes hold your palette knife parallel horizontally against the cake beginning at the base.
 Turn the turntable around holding the knife level to keep a consistent indentation.
 Move the palette knife up after each turn to begin a new textured stripe!)

 Once you’ve create the striped texture around the sides of your cake you’ll most likely need to tidy up the top of the cake again.
 Simply use the scraper tool to remove any excess buttercream!

 This technique is fantastic for more playful wedding tiers, casual birthday cakes or even for rustic buttercreamed mini-cakes!
 Some fabulous ideas would be to play with different colored buttercreams, change the direction of your stripes, pair different textured buttercream tiers together or by airbrushing with metallic silver or gold airbrush color for a wonderfully luxurious look!

 Want to learn some more fabulous buttercream techniques for more gorgeous cake designs?

-Then you should sign up for Valeri Valeriano and Christina Ong’s Innovative Buttercream Cakes online cake decorating class!
+Sign up for Valeri Valeriano and Christina Ong’s class Innovative Buttercream Cakes!
 You’ll discover three innovative buttercream decorating techniques, as you make dreamy cake designs that are sure to have your clients coming back for seconds.